 In 2021/22, roughly half of the international students currently in New Zealand will complete their study.
-The Government's approval of two cohorts of international students in 2020/21 to study in New Zealand has been a positive and well-received step by the international education sector; however, COVID-19 will continue to have a significant impact on the sector into 2021/22 as border restrictions remain in place.
+The Government's approval of two cohorts of international students in 2020/21 to financial year while dates such as 2020 refer to the calendar year.
+All information in the Annual Financial Statements refer to the financial year study in New Zealand has been a positive and well-received step by the international education sector; however, COVID-19 will continue to have a significant impact on the sector into 2021/22 as border restrictions remain in place.

-$^{^{\}rm 1}$ This report includes calendar year and financial year information.
+1 This report includes calendar year and financial year information.
 With the exception of the Annual Financial Statements, dates such as 2020/21 refer to the